What distinguishes a soil moisture sensor from a water level sensor?

 Soil moisture sensors and water level sensor are different devices.
 Each one checks and monitors different aspects of water.

-The primary differences between soil moisture sensors and water level sensors can be observed in the following areas:
+The main differences between soil moisture sensors and water level sensors are in these areas:

 Measurement target: